 The route for this trip had been in my “to-do” list for years, although by the time I finally walked it I had modified it a number of times.
 Overall, it was a somewhat low-level route but I hoped it would mean less of the rain-swamped or mist-covered tops I had suffered on my preceding two trips.
 The inspiration came from an article “Across the wilds of Pennamt-Lliw” that was penned by the reputed author Roger Redfern and appeared in an undated magazine-type tourism brochure called Walk Wales.
 Describing a 12.5 miles linear route between Llanuwchllyn and Trawsfynydd, it must have been published posthumously for Mr Redfern died in 1976 and I acquired the brochure much later than that.

-My plan was to turn this into a circular route, but it soon became clear that the article contained a considerable inaccuracy where it instructs to head north-west on “an ancient path” half a mile beyond the highest point of a road.
-This is shown clearly on a nicely drawn route map in the article, but no such way appears on any Ordnance Survey map.
+My plan was to turn this into a circular route, but it soon became clear that the article contains a considerable inaccuracy where it instructs to head north-west on “an ancient path” half a mile beyond the highest point of a road.
+This is shown clearly on a nicely-drawn route map in the article, but no such way appears on any Ordnance Survey map.
 Maybe the first part of the path was obliterated by forestry planting after the article was originally written, whenever that might have been, but then there is no hint on the OS of where the path might have run beyond the forest.
 It is a mystery to me.

 So I changed this to continue along the road to a definite track that led northwards.
 But that would have meant far too many miles walking on tarmac, so I worked out another route turning onto a closer northbound track.
 There was still too much road walking, and then I found tracks and paths that left the road and followed a river for two and a half miles before rejoining the road.
 Studying the map some more, I next saw there was a parallel way further to the north that swapped the little-used minor road for a dead-end one that should be even quieter, while it was shorter, too, before it became a track.
 Sorted!
 That became my route.
 All I had to do now was to round it off around the western side and plot a return across the south.
 The resulting circuit totalled a little under 30 miles in length.